Jinglemisk/macropulse/Implementation.md

 2. No input sanitization beyond basic validation
 3. No automated tests (manual testing only)
 4. FMP free tier limited to 250 calls/day
+5. **FMP free tier excludes certain "premium-only" stocks** (e.g., SMCI)
+   - Some tickers require paid subscription for detailed fundamentals
+   - App will show clear error: "This stock requires a premium FMP subscription..."
+   - See `KNOWN_PREMIUM_TICKERS.md` for list of affected stocks
-5. No real-time data (daily refresh recommended)
+6. No real-time data (daily refresh recommended)
-6. No backup or sync features
+7. No backup or sync features

 ### Future Enhancements (v2)